web3swift-team/web3swift/README.md

 ### Before you commit

-Please, run `.githooks/init_hooks.sh` to initialize git hooks that will do `codespell`, `swiftlint` and other checks. _Issues may arise with hooks on platforms other than Mac OS._
+We are using [pre-commit](https://pre-commit.com) to run validations locally before a commit is created.
+Please, install pre-commit and run `pre-commit install` from project's root directory.
+After that before every commit git hook will run and execute `codespell`, `swiftlint` and other checks.

 ## Contribute
 Want to improve?
 It's awesome: